Should I wait to be admitted before applying for aid?

 Financial need is determined by the following formula:

-Cost of Attendance - Estimated Family Contribution = Financial Need
+Cost of Attendance - Student Aid Index = Financial Need

 Once your financial need is determined, the Office of Financial Aid will attempt to fill it with different types of available awards, including grants, scholarships, work-study, and need-based loans.
 Because funding is limited, we may not be able to fill your entire financial need.
 The remainder of your financial need can be filled with other types of loans or outside awards.